MrJadaml/react-camera-view-solution/README.md

 When a camera is added to the cart, the state is updated.
 Any component that makes use of that changed state is updated and will go through a series of component lifecycle events.
-One of those lifecycle events relates to recieving new props.
+One of those lifecycle events relates to receiving new props.
 So when you add a camera to the cart, the cart's subtotal, tax and total should also update.
-Tap into the approprite lifecycle event so that those values get updated whenever a new camera is added or removed from the cart.
+Tap into the appropriate lifecycle event so that those values get updated whenever a new camera is added or removed from the cart.

 Our select field has not been showing up and now is the time to fix that.
-Materalize fires off an initilization method on that select element after the page loads.
+Materalize fires off an initialization method on that select element after the page loads.
 Like with jQuery where you would want to wait for the page to load, similarly with React you may want to wait for a component to mount before you can apply logic.